jostylr/bohmian-mechanics/manuscript/basics.md

 In Bohmian mechanics, there is no such clear separation from the start.
 Indeed, the full extent of the wavefunction cannot be approximated in any meaningful way in terms of subsystems.

-What is the key component, and ultimately is the source of the apparent collapse of the subssytem wavefunction, is that the environment serves as a localization for a subsystem, whenever it applies.
+What is the key component, and ultimately is the source of the apparent collapse of the subsystem wavefunction, is that the environment serves as a localization for a subsystem, whenever it applies.
 That is, we get subsystems by doing a partial evaluation of the wavefunction.

 So in some of our considerations, we need to justify why we have a subsystem rather than how a system gets entangled.